Oriented Closed Polyhedral Maps and the Kitaev Model: The algebra of ribbon operators

-In this sense the closed ribbon operators $\Ophol_\gamma(\Psi)$ are able to detect the charge $r$ inside the contraction disk of $\gamma$.
-This happens in spite of the fact that every contractible closed ribbon operator $\Ophol_\gamma(\Psi)$ in which $\gamma$ avoids any intersection with $\rho$ detects only the trivial charge on $\Lambda_r^{i,j}$.
-One says that the charge of $\Lambda_r^{i,j}$ can be localized in semi-infinite strings but not in a finite region.
+In this sense, the closed ribbon operators $\Ophol_\gamma(\Psi)$ are able to detect the charge $r$ inside the contraction disk of $\gamma$.
+This happens in spite of the fact that for whatever closed $\gamma$ for which the ribbon-homotopy class of $\rho$ contains a $\rho'$ disjoint from $\gamma$ the $\Ophol_\gamma(\Psi)$ detects only the trivial charge on \smash{$\Lambda_r^{i,j}$}.
+One says that the charge of \smash{$\Lambda_r^{i,j}$} can be localized in semi-infinite strings but not in a finite region.
 This kind of charges are characteristic of massive gauge theories \cite{BF}.
 This is the first evidence of that the Kitaev model is like a gauge theory.
-The more precise analysis should chart the superselection sectors similarly to the Doplicher-Haag-Roberts theory \cite{DHR} but for string localized charges.
-In the abelian Kitaev model on a square lattice such a program can be carried out \cite{Naaijkens,CNN} but for arbitrary f.d.
-C$^*$-Hopf algebra $H$ and for arbitrary infinite (planar) OCSC $\Sigma$ it is not yet in sight.
+The more precise analysis should chart the superselection sectors similarly to the Doplicher--Haag--Roberts theory \cite{DHR-I,DHR-II,DHR-III,DHR-IV} but for string localized charges.
+In the abelian Kitaev model on a square lattice such a program can be carried out \cite{CNN, Naaijkens} but for arbitrary f.d.\ C$^*$-Hopf algebra $H$ and for arbitrary infinite (planar) OCPM $\Sigma$ it is not yet in sight.